MINDY2

-FAM63B is a protein which in humans is encoded by the gene FAM63B.
-This gene is highly expressed in humans.
-The FAM63B gene is also highly conserved throughout evolutionary history.
-The discovered function of FAM63B is an interaction with the kinesin-1 light chain and the transportation of vaccinia virus from the nucleus to the cell periphery.
+Ubiquitin carboxyl-terminal hydrolase MINDY-2 is an enzyme which in humans is encoded by the gene MINDY2 (previously FAM63B).
+MINDY-2 functions to remove ubiquitin from proteins (specifically 'Lys-48'-linked conjugated ubiquitin), and may be involved in regulating the turnover of proteins in cells.

 Gene

 Locus

 FAM63B is located at 15q21.3-q22.1, spanning 90,707 base pairs on chromosome 15.

 Alternative Names

 The full name of FAM63B is family with sequence similarity 63, member B. FAM63B is also listed by its alias, KIAA1164, in some publications.

 mRNA

 Isoforms

 The FAM63B gene encodes a primary transcript that can be alternatively spliced into 9 protein variants.
 FAM63B variant a is the most common isoform found in humans.